 - The redevelopment of post-war cities.

 - A visit to the University of Leicester's Engineering Building.

 A full timetable can be downloaded here.
 Please note the timetable is subject to change.

-To book a place on the course and pay us via and invoice please visit our How to Pay page or email firstname.lastname@example.org.
+Online booking will be available shortly.
+In the meantime, to reserve a place or book on the course and pay us via invoice please visit our How to Pay page or email email@example.com.

 To register your interest or if you have any further questions please contact Pete Alfano on firstname.lastname@example.org.

 This course is run in partnership with Historic England.